jwellman80/klipper-toolchanger-draftshift/toolchanger.md

 # homing_toolless: False
   # Boolean to enable toolless homing, requires a ZSWITCH if set to True
   # NOTE: if no tool is present it will pick up T0
-# homing_safe_y: 20.0
+# homing_rebound_y: 20.0
-  # The amount to move on the Y axis after homing Y, this is important for
+  # The amount to rebound on the Y axis after homing Y, this is important for
   # switch homing so have the proper distance for X homing.
 # params_*:
   # Extra params to pass to pickup/dropoff gcode.
 Accessible in the gcode via